Military Road Line: History

 the two portions, and allow for a more even frequency of service on the western portion of the line where the greatest demand occurs.

 In 2014, WMATA proposed to split the E2 and E4 into two separate routes.
 Route E4 will keep its current routing to Riggs Park with short trips operate between Friendship Heights station and Fort Totten station while route E2 will operate its current routing between Fort Totten and Ivy City.
 This will improve reliability of service by operating shorter routes and create a better balance of capacity and demand throughout the line.
 It will be every 16–20 minutes for all three routes during a.m. and p.m. peak periods, and every 36–40 minutes for all three routes off-peak and weekends and will have timed transfers at Fort Totten to minimize wait time.

 On June 21, 2015, route E2 and E4 were split into two different bus lines.
 Route E4 kept the Military Road–Crosstown Line name while route E2 was renamed into the Ivy City–Fort Totten Line also being shorten between Fort Totten station and Ivy City on its current routing.
 Route E4 was also given weekend service fully replacing route E3 as well.
-A small section of route E3's routing along Sargent Road and Eastern Avenue wasn't replace as stops along the route is in walking distance to routes E2 and E4 bus stops.
+A small section of route E3's routing along Sargent Road and Eastern Avenue wasn't replaced as stops along the route are in walking distance to routes E2 and E4 bus stops.

 Route E4 will have frequencies between Friendship Heights and Fort Totten every 8–10 minutes during AM and PM peak periods and every 18–20 minutes off-peak and weekends.

 During the COVID-19 pandemic, the route was reduced to operate on its Saturday supplemental schedule during the weekdays beginning on March 16, 2020.
 On March 18, 2020, the line was further reduced to operate on its Sunday schedule.
 Weekend service was later suspended on March 21, 2020.
 Additional service and weekend service was restored on August 23, 2020.

-On September 5, 2021, service was increased to operate every 20 minutes daily.
+On September 5, 2021, service was increased to operate every 20 minutes daily between Friendship Heights and Fort Totten station.

+Better Bus Redesign

+In 2022, WMATA launched its Better Bus Redesign project, which aimed to redesign the entire Metrobus Network and is the first full redesign of the agency's bus network in its history.